FELDSAM-INC/ve-ui-v1/README.md

 5. Do you need to convert raw harddisks to cloud storage in a jizzy?
 6. Would love to have a fully redundant private cloud that just never goes down?

-Visit [Megam](https://www.megam.io) and optimize your private cloud now!
+Utilize our OpenSource private cloud software!

 We have an enterprise edition that also enhances our features!